 Oral Presentations as Free Paper

-The best-rated Free Papers under both Orthopaedics and Trauma main categories will be selected to compete in the Free Paper Award competition and will receive specific guidelines.
+The best-rated Free Papers under both the Orthopaedics and Trauma main categories will be selected for the EFORT Award competition and will receive specific guidelines.

 Oral Presentations as Clinical Report